 Are there any naming restrictions when filing a Minnesota DBA?

-An Assumed Name can’t use a business entity suffix that is different from the type of entity.
-For example, a sole proprietorship can’t use LLC or corporation in its name.
+An Assumed Name can’t use a business entity suffix different from the entity type.
+For example, a sole proprietorship can’t use the words LLC or corporation in its name.

-Also, DBAs can’t be registered using words related to financial institutions, such as bank, banker, savings, trust, credit union, and insurance.
+Also, DBAs can’t be registered using words related to financial institutions like bank, banker, savings, trust, credit union, and insurance.

 Can someone use my business name after registering a Minnesota DBA?

-While registering your Assumed Name will keep someone else from registering the exact same name in Minnesota, it does very little from someone else operating a business under that name in other states.
+While registering your Assumed Name will keep someone else from registering the exact same name in Minnesota, it does very little for someone else operating a business under that name in other states.

 Is an Assumed Name the same as a Sole Proprietorship?

 The Assumed Name and Sole Proprietorship are different things.
-An Assumed Name is a permission from the state of Minnesota to use a name that is different from the name of the owners, while a Sole Proprietorship is a type of business entity.
+An Assumed Name is permission from the state of Minnesota to use a name other than the owners’, while a Sole Proprietorship is a type of business entity.

-In many cases, a Sole Proprietorship will obtain an Assumed Name in order to legally operate their business under a name that is different from the owner.
+In many cases, a Sole Proprietorship will obtain an Assumed Name to legally operate its business under a name other than the owner’s.

 Sources